open-hand/devops-service/README.en_US.md

     gitlab:
       url: "gitlab.example.com" # gitlab url
       sshUrl: "gitlab.example.com" # gitlab url for ssh operations
-      password: 12345678 # default password for user created by gitlab, length no less than 8
       projectLimit: 100 # the limit of the project number that a user can create
     helm:
       url: "helm.example.com" # the repository url to place helm charts